Bomber’s personal testimony confirms Labour leader’s role in Good Friday peace process

 I know from first hand experience how much Jeremy Corbyn was, and is, committed to the peace process in Ireland.
 I had personal contact with him while I was in HMP Long Lartin [a category A prison for republicans convicted of terror offences] serving a 20 years sentence for Irish politically-related activities.
 In that period, on either side of the Good Friday Agreement, he urged us Republican prisoners to move on, and to make our struggle exclusively political.

 In those days there were a very few decent MPs on the Tory side, but a number of good Labour people.
-Tony Benn was one outstanding figure, but the pick of all of them was Jeremy Corbyn.
-Because of his efforts to agree the details of repatriation [of prisoners to their own home country], I was released early and was able to turn over a new leaf.
-I’m an old man now and I still run my own small business.
-I have grandchildren and great-grandchildren.
+Tony Benn was one outstanding figure, but the pick of all of them was Jeremy Corbyn and his efforts to sort out the details of repatriation.
+I was released early and able to start a new life.
+I still run my own small business.

 It’s no exaggeration at all to say that without the repatriations there would have been no Good Friday Agreement – and without Corbyn there would have been no repatriations, so his involvement was absolutely crucial to everything that followed.